xullnn/ls_pull_over_push/210/answers.md

 - `4`
 - variable `A` is first declared in global scope, although we use `let` which limits the scope to a block(if any), but since there's not a block, `A` is local to the current scope -- global scope
-- since inner scope can access outer scope, so all the reassignment can change the value of `A`
+- since inner scope can access outer scope, so all the reassignments can change the value of `A`

 What's the return value of the last line?